 A 1-ton AC system can provide ample cooling for 600 to 800 square feet.
 However, the vast majority of the lower tonnage ACs start at 1.5 tons, increasing in tonnage from there.
 The average size of single-family homes in Alberta is about 1,520 square feet.
 For such a house, you need a 2-ton AC.

 What Are The Consequences Of Buying And Installing the Wrong AC Unit Size?

-Your choice of AC size will impact its energy efficiency, energy expenses, comfort, and the equipment’s life.
+Your choice of AC size will impact its price, energy efficiency, energy expenses, comfort, and the equipment’s life.

 Installing an undersized unit will not keep up with the humidity and heat.
 On the other hand, an oversized unit will quickly cool your home and not provide ample time to dehumidify your home.
 Furthermore, under-sizing and oversizing your AC unit will cause uneven air distribution, higher maintenance and repair costs, and higher energy usage.